 Where Write Smarter: Feel Better differs is that between writing blocks students engage in facilitated discussions with their peers about the challenges of the PhD experience including topics like dealing with rejections of manuscripts by journals, balancing career goals and family needs, having difficult conversations with supervisors and staying motivated.
 These sessions are designed to build social support networks, provide opportunities for students to discuss their problems and seek solutions alongside their peers, and provide a means of encouraging students to be proactive about managing their mental health.

-PhD students are twice as likely as other highly education groups to develop mental health difficulties, with 1 in 2 reporting experiencing symptoms of psychological distress during their candidature (Lavecque et al 2017).
+PhD students are twice as likely as other highly educated groups to develop mental health difficulties, with 1 in 2 reporting experiencing symptoms of psychological distress during their candidature (Lavecque et al 2017).
 While most universities provide counselling or support services for students, many PhD students delay seeking help until they are experiencing serious mental health problems or feel pressure to deal with issues alone.

 An important aspect of the program is the destigmatisation of experiencing stress, anxiety or other mental health issues.
 The groups are led and facilitated by PhD students and the discussions which take place during the sessions are on topics identified by the students themselves.
 Our facilitators all receive mental health first aid training, program materials which were developed in consultation with a psychologist, training in facilitation and have regular contact with a member of staff at their host university.